flsoares8/cs50_Final_Project/Script.md

 - Hummus
 - 0.050

-8. (Click a button? to )Import the list of products from the .csv
-9. Check the list again
+8. Check the list again
-10. Register a new product from the application
+9. Register a new product from the application
-11. Go Home
+10. Go Home

 # Start Shopping

-12. Enter user ID
+11. Enter user ID
-13. Start shopping
+12. Start shopping
-14. Shop 3 products
+13. Shop 3 products
-15. Payment
+14. Payment